 The Facebook Community Fund provides grants and program aid to local groups in several targeted regions throughout the U.S. It’s a pilot program that was launched in 2019, though, so the opportunities are limited.

-Virtual fundraising ideas for Facebook
+Virtual event ideas for Facebook fundraising

 2020 was the year virtual fundraising took off.
 It’s a simple idea, really: all you need is a way for donors to give digitally and a way for them to engage online.